 However a representative of the casinos known only as Ashley demonstrated unequivocally on the Affiliate Guard Dog forum that he and the company that he worked for did not care to enforce their own terms, so long as these hackers continued to make them money.
 His "all about the money" response was rightly ridiculed by several posters there and was more than enough for us to blacklist this casino for engaging in illegal and unethical promotional activities.

 Unlike its sister site City Tower Casino, City Club Casino offers a much more palatable website, which also offers in-browser play as well as a downloadable client.
 I generally prefer to play the in-browser versions of web casinos, but punters with a weaker Internet connection may want to take the download route as it gets everything out of the way the first time and allows for quicker play in the future.

-There are dozens of games available for real money play at City Club, with the site really pushing licensed games such as The Sopranos, Gladiator, and Marvel slots.
+There are dozens of games available for real money play at City Club, with the site really pushing licensed games such as The Sopranos and Gladiator slots.
 There are also many custom designed games that are well done and punters will likely find themselves entertained for quite some time with these games.
-City Club’s easy to navigate site also allows for players to easily locate a wide assortment of games including Vegas table games, scratch cards, video poker machines, and arcade games.
+City Club's easy to navigate site also allows for players to easily locate a wide assortment of games including Vegas table games, scratch cards, video poker machines, and arcade games.

 While the site's layout and gaming library is pretty solid, City Club Casino unfortunately falls short when it came to its banking system.
 This is not to say that the deposit and withdrawal system is broken - it's not.
 The issue I have is that the casino's owner Unimaster has put a system into place that limits monthly withdrawals as well implementing caps on amounts you can win when you take advantage of a bonus.